QuarkNerd/blog/README.md

 Then run the following:

 ```
-mdspell */_posts/**/*.md -n -a
+mdspell */_posts/**/*.md -n -a -t
 ```

-This will spell check all of the files allowing you to add words to the global or local (post specific) sections of the `.spelling` file.
+This will spell check all of the files allowing you to add words to the global or local (post specific) `.spelling` file.

 #### Manual